paulnguyen/cmpe281/labs/lab3/aws-grails-and-mysql.md

     docker ps
 ```

-### Expand Deployment to two Docker Hosts with a Classic ELB
+### Expand Deployment to two Docker Hosts with a Network ELB

     - Deploy Gumball (V1) Grails App into a Two Tomcat EC2 Instances
       (connecting to the same EC2 MySQL Instance).